MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/predict-patient-length-of-stay-content.md

 ### Dataflow

 The following workflow (or dataflow) corresponds to the above diagram:
-1. Health Data into Data Layer
+1. Health Data from electronic health records (EHR) and electronic medical records (EMR) is ingested by Azure Data Factory
-1. Azure Data Factory to Azure Data Lake storage
+2. Azure Data Factory data flows into Azure Data Lake storage
-1. Azure Data Factory to Azure ML
+3. Azure Data Lake data flows into Azure ML
    3.1 Train
    3.2 Validate
    3.3 Deploy
    3.4 Monitor
-1. Azure ML to Azure Synapse Analytics
+4. Azure ML output flows to Azure Synapse Analytics
-1. Azure Synapse Analytics to Power BI
+5. Azure Synapse Analytics provides data to Power BI
-1. Power BI analysis by manager/coordinator
+6. Power BI is used for analysis by manager/coordinator

 ### Components